 - Add the broccoli and cook for another 4 minutes.
 Remove from heat.

-- In a large bowl, combine the canned soup, milk, and 1.5 cups of the cheese.
+- In a large bowl, combine the canned soup, milk, sour cream, and 1.5 cups of the cheese.
 Add in the broccoli and chicken, and stir until combined.

 - Drain the pasta and add to the bowl, and combine again.